kabirt7/postcode-api/README.md

 ## Known issues / Future Goals
 * Might separate the SuburbEntity, custom validator and Repository into its own package - makes the API more readable.
 * Might make a uniquely generated ID for the PostcodeEntity if it's not best practice to use the postcode itself as the ID.
-* Make the Front-end styling a big less bare
+* Make the Front-end styling a bit less bare

 ## Struggles
 * The testing was very new to me.
 I used this website `https://spring.io/guides/gs/testing-web#initial` to determine which tests would be necessary and why